0xProject/0x-docs/docs/0x-swap-api/guides/troubleshooting-swap-api.md

 📣 Starting in June 2023, all API requests without an API key will return an error.
 Follow [this guide](/introduction/getting-started) for how to get a live API key and use it for any 0x products.
 :::

 ## Swap Requirements

 Here's a quick pre-flight checklist of things that need to be in order for a swap to properly execute.

+## Working in Testnet
+If you are building in a testnet (e.g. Goerli), be aware that only a subset of DEX sources available on Ethereum mainnet are available on testnet.
+This may cause errors, such as 'INSUFFICIENT_ASSET_LIQUIDITY' error.

+At the time of writing this guide the following liquidity sources are supported on Goerli: `0x`, `MultiHop`, `SushiSwap`, `Uniswap`, `Uniswap_V2` and `Uniswap_V3`.
+Be aware that token you want to use for testing *must* have liquidity on at least one of these sources; otherwise, you will receive an error.

+To view the currently supported sources on Goerli refer to https://goerli.api.0x.org/swap/v1/sources.

+In addition, only certain pairs are deployed on testnests and available for testing.
+At the time of writing, the recommended testing pair is `WETH <> UNI` deployed by Uniswap on Goerli.

+See the [Working in Testnet](/0x-swap-api/guides/working-in-the-testnet) for more token pairs available on Goerli.

 ### Balances and Allowances